 Churn rate is a tough realization for any business.
-Ready for some sobering stats?
+Get ready for some sobering stats:

-The average mobile app loses 77% of its DAUs within the first 3 days after install.
-Within 30 days, that number jumps to 90%.
-Within 90 days, it’s over 95%.
+In 2020, the average mobile app lost 89% of its DAUs within the first 7 days after install.
+Within 30 days, that number jumps to nearly 95%.*

 For your app to succeed, you can’t let these stats be your reality.

-By the end of this post, you’ll know how to calculate churn and understand key benchmarks.
-And you’ll have some practical strategies to reduce attrition for your mobile app.
+By the end of this post, you’ll know how to calculate churn and understand key churn rate benchmarks.
+And you’ll have some practical strategies to reduce uninstalls for your mobile app.

 Here’s what we’ll cover: